nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Resulting file (server-public-key.gpg) should then be exported from security server and imported to GPG keystore used for backup archive consistency checking.

-### 13.2 Back up and Restore in the User Interface
+### 13.5 Backing up and Restoring using User Interface

 **Access rights:** [System Administrator](#xroad-system-administrator)